Homemade Chicken Pot Pie

 As the cold winter months have set in, I find that I am constantly looking for a warm, savory, “stick to your ribs” meal, and my homemade chicken pot pie certainly does just that.

 My mama, a born and breed true southern lady, would always use the terminology, “stick to your ribs” when describing a meal.
 Especially for breakfast, growing up I undoubtedly always needed a breakfast that would “stick to my ribs” in order to make through an entire school day.
-It is funny how growing up you roll your eyes at these funny mom-isums and then later in life find yourself quoting them.
+It is funny how growing up you roll your eyes at these funny mom-isms and then later in life find yourself quoting them.
 I now completely understand what she meant by “stick to your ribs”.
 If I only have one meal for that day lets make sure it will stay with me and keep me full and satisfied.

-1 Rotisserie Chicken
+- 1 Rotisserie Chicken

-1 can Cream of Chicken with Herbs
+- 1 can Cream of Chicken with Herbs

-1 can Cream of Mushroom with Garlic
+- 1 can Cream of Mushroom with Garlic

-1 can Mushrooms sliced
+- 1 can Mushrooms sliced

-1 bag frozen Mirepoix vegetable mix
+- 1 bag Mirepoix vegetable mix frozen

-1 Tablespoon Butter
+- 1 Tbsp Butter

-1 teaspoon of thyme
+- 1 tsp thyme